brodsa/re-vis-port/README.md

 *Detailed description of existing features:*

 - #### Starting App
-    - After opening the app, the app title and short introductory text is displayed.
+    - After opening the app, the app title and a short introductory text are displayed.
     - User is also informed that the app is getting ready.
-This means that all data are loaded to reduced user waiting time later on.
+This means that all data is loaded to reduce user waiting time later on.
     - Implementation:
     ![welcome](./docs/features/welcome.png)

 <br>

 - #### Home Menu
-    - After loading the data, Home Menu is displayed, with the following options:
+    - After loading the data, the Home Menu is displayed with the following options:
         - 1. Reporting - User can create a report.
         - 2. Favourites - User can view or delete a report.
-        - 3. Contact - User can contact developer to send, for example a feedback.
+        - 3. Contact - User can contact the developer to send, for example, feedback.
         - 0. Quit - User can quit the app.
     - Implementation:
     ![home menu](./docs/features/home_menu.png)